 - For digital devices, press the zero button until the LEDs indicate the device is re-zeroing.
 The LED indicator turns green when the zero process is complete.
 PV signal should be at zero.
 Repeat if necessary.

-- Alternatively, digital devices can be re-zeroed using service tools (BSS or BEST) from Brooks Instrument.
+- Alternatively, digital devices can be re-zeroed using a service tool from Brooks Instrument - Brooks Expert Support Tool (BEST).